ricaun-io/Isolator.Fody/README.md

 ### This is an add-in for [Fody](https://github.com/Fody/Home/)

-This is a Fody add-in that isolates classes marked with the `[Isolator]` attribute by injection custom code to force the methods and constructor to run in a separate `AssemblyLoadContext`.
+This is a Fody add-in that isolate classes marked with the `[Isolator]` attribute by injection custom code to force the methods and constructor to run in a separate `AssemblyLoadContext`.

 ## How to use